namittiman/InfraRed/DESIGN.md

 ### Additional Patterns

-In this case, the bot acts as a manager which accepts all the requests / commands from user(s) and initiates necessary actions at the cloud service.
+In this case, the Bot acts as a manager which accepts all the requests/commands from user(s) and initiates necessary actions at the cloud service.
 Thus, there will always be only one instance of the bot which continuously does the following tasks :
 * Listens for requests from the user(s).
-* Continuosly monitors the progress of the jobs assigned to it.
+* Continuosly monitors the progress of the commands assigned to it.
-* Provides periodic updates about the job back to the user(s).
+* Provides periodic updates about the command back to the user(s).
 * Keeps track of additional statistics.

 The bot is able to perform these tasks by spawning various daemons which in return reports information back to the bot.
-So an appropriate combination would be a `Singleton` plus `Master slave pattern`
+So an appropriate combination would be a `Command` plus `Observer Design pattern`